kcvivek/v-challenge/challenge02-docker/README.md

 ===

-Ans: Run the shell script pebble_build.sh
+Ans: Run the shell scripts=>

+   ./pebble_build.sh (For building pebble docker image & pushing out to registery)

+   ./pebble_docker.sh (Build pebble docker image and run it, accessible locally on port 80)

 This will build a docker image based on tomcat/alpine linux, then run pebble blog.